gsriramit/CustomerSolutionArchitecture-BurstToCloud/README.md

-# Traffic Management -Burst To Cloud
+# High Availability -Burst To Cloud

 ## What is Cloud Bursting
 In cloud computing, cloud bursting is a configuration that’s set up between a private cloud and a public cloud **to deal with peaks in IT demand.
 If an organization using a private cloud reaches 100 percent of its resource capacity, the overflow traffic is directed to a public cloud so there’s no interruption of services.**